With immigration raids targeting multiple parts of the city and suburbs, here are tips from local community groups on what to do.

 The Illinois Coalition for Immigrant and Refugee Rights hotline is available to report suspected ICE activity, and get connected with legal and social services, including legal support for deportations.
 Live operators are available:

-9 a.m.-5 p.m.
-Monday-Friday in Arabic, Chinese, Dari, Korean, Pashto, Polish, Russian and Ukrainian.
+9 a.m. to 5 p.m.
+Monday through Friday in Arabic, Chinese, Dari, Korean, Pashto, Polish, Russian and Ukrainian

 If you call outside of those times, you can expect a call back within 48 hours.